 Disadvantages of an LLC

 LLC's have a flexible and straightforward business structure that is ideal for many medium-sized and small businesses.
 While LLCs and corporations offer owners limited personal liability, LLC owners may take advantage of the LLC tax advantages, minimal recordkeeping, and management flexibility.
-All the best in your LLC investment!
+For example, daycares can benefit from liability protection because of the risks involved with taking care of children, though an LLC will also protect your personal assets in the event of commercial bankruptcy or loan default - all the best in your LLC investment!